meaton/clarindk-md-updater/Readme.md

 - - -

-###Deploying eSciDoc MD-Updater
+###Deploying eSciDoc Metadata-Updater
 An RESTful updater service to eSciDoc.
-Additionally provides the service of retrieving MD-records for an item, in XML-format output.
+Additionally provides the service of retrieving metadata records for an item, in XML-format output.
 The XML can be edited and an updated document can be uploaded to eSciDoc via the service.
 Handles the authentication process with either eSciDoc handle cookie or Basic auth login method.

 See https://github.com/escidoc/escidoc-metadata-updater for further details.